Mehdi Rahmati: Retirement

 On January 20, 2012, Mehdi Rahmati announced his temporary retirement from the national team, he stated in an interview "Maybe I cannot be at the service of Team Melli, so I temporarily announce my resignation."
 He added, "Due to some problems, I prefer not to say anything for the time being, but I have to say just one thing that I am not at the service of Team Melli for a while."

 After the announcement Iran national team coach Carlos Queiroz made a comment that he respected Rahmati's decision and would not invite him any more.
 Many in the Iranian FA tried to convince him to invite Rahmati again but Queiroz said that he was not involved in the decision and he could not see any reason to negotiate this matter with Rahmati.

 In March 2013 Rahmati made a comment that Queiroz should not be the coach of Iran and the best he could do was to help as the assistant.
 At the end of the season Rahmati apologised to the Iranian people but not Queiroz personally in Navad TV show.
 Before the final three matches in June 2013 for the World cup qualifications it was rumoured that the Iranian FA and Queiroz asked him to sign an apology letter provided by them which he refused.
 A month later in July 2013, Hadi Aghili revealed that Rahmati told him not to sign the apology and they will beg us to return after they lose the first match which did not happen.
 However Rahmati was present in Training Camp in October 2014, but he was never called for an international match.

 Personal life

-Rahmati's family is Iranian Azerbaijani from the Osku city of East Azerbaijan Province.
+Rahmati's family is of Persian and Iranian Azerbaijani from the Osku city of East Azerbaijan Province.

 Mehdi Rahmati married in 2004.
 He has two children, Ali and Ata.